Convolucid/wheels/README.md

 ### Styling principles
 Not currently working with any pre or post-processors for CSS, but for general organization I like Kevin Powell's method of Display - Positioning - Box Model - Typography - Manipulation/Effects - Miscellaneous.

+I'm adapting the [Modern CSS Reset](https://piccalil.li/blog/a-modern-css-reset/) by Andy Bell and some aspects of the CUBE CSS method for class conventions.
+I want to avoid the class-frenzy on each HTML tag that CUBE seems to have.

+Avoid fixed sizes for responsiveness - instead you can use min-height and max-width.
+Try to use media queries to increase complexity (this means using min-width media queries from a mobile-first perspective).
+Media queries can use em and rem, and often you can get away with only one or two breakpoints.
+Can use clamp() for responsiveness instead of @media.